vicr123/vicr123.github.io-old/theshell/help/settings.md

   Changes the font used throughout the system.

-## Notifications
+## Sounds and Notifications

-Configure notifications
+Configure sounds and notifications

 ## Input

 Configure input devices

+## Power

+Configure your device to save power

 ## Lock Screen

 Configure the Lock Screen

-## theWave

-Configure theWave

 ## Users